Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.K
 ```

 The kelvin, the SI base unit of thermodynamic temperature.

-Dimension: `Unitful.𝚯`.

 #### Rankine